NennoMP/twitch-clips-downloader/README.md

 Automatic download of twitch clips.
-By modifying the `twitch_settings.json` file it's possibile to specify the streamer name and the number of top clips to retriever.
+By modifying the `twitch_settings.json` file it's possibile to specify the streamer name and the number of top clips to retrieve.

 ### Setup the environment